Captionist vs. Transcriptionist: What’s the Difference?

 By: Verbit Editorial

-man wearing headphones looking at the screen
+man wearing headphones looking at a screen

 Filters